danieltsanghang/Osprey-Bank/README.md

 <br>

 ### Note: There is a fake data generator an admin can access from the admin dashboard by clicking the button "Fake User Generator" or by visiting the route "/admin/generator/new".
 All users generated using this will have a default password of <strong>Password12345</strong>.
-The admin can change this password later by clicking the "Edit Password" button on the User index page or User show page, or by visiting the route <strong>/admin/users/:id/edit_password</strong>
+The admin can change this password later by clicking the "Edit Password" button on the User index page or on the User show page, or by visiting the route <strong>/admin/users/:id/edit_password</strong>

 <br>

+## Administrative Area
+To gain access to the administrative area, simply login as the admin (username: admin0, password: Password12345), and it will automatically redirect you to the administrative area.
+To login, at the home page there is a login button at the top right that says "Login", or use the path "/login", or more specifically "https://ospreybank.herokuapp.com/login".
+Simply enter the admin credentials, click the "Login" button and the path "/admins" will be opened, which is the admin dashboard page/view.
+To re-iterate, a regular user and admin login in the same place, depending on the type of user/access level, they will be redirected to differnt paths/places.

 ## Notable Features/Routes